 This training is for any woman who aspires to teach or currently teaches the Scriptures.
 Whether over coffee one-on-one, in children’s Sunday school, or in a small or large women’s Bible study, we celebrate the many contexts in which this teaching may occur.

 The primary instructors of this training will be the RTS-Charlotte faculty.
 These professors are gifted scholars, pastors, and theologians who delight to train not only the mind, but also the heart for ministry.
 In addition to our faculty, several local female ministry leaders will also teach in this training.
-Leading this RTS initiative are Mallie Taylor, RTS Charlotte’s Community Life Coordinator and Melissa Kruger, Director of Women’s Ministry at Uptown Church.
+Leading this RTS initiative are Mallie Taylor, RTS Charlotte’s Community Life Coordinator and Melissa Kruger, Director of Women’s Content for The Gospel Coalition.

 In the fall, the RTS Faculty will lecture each week on a foundational principle of teaching the Scriptures followed by a time of putting each principle into practice within small groups.
 Each woman will be assigned a passage from Colossians before we take a break.
 Over the winter break, we will offer three “Library Days” for women to learn how to use our resources on campus and how to take advantage of biblical study tools.
 In the spring, we will continue to dig into the practicals of teaching while we teach one another through the book of Colossians in our small groups.
 This will be an incredible opportunity to practice and receive feedback on our teaching.